 Paint sticks to mix the product

 The first thing I did was add plywood to give me the extra depth I was looking for.
-We cut the plywood to the same size as the formica by tracing the outline onto the plywood from the bottom and used wood glue and some screws to attach.
+I like a larger profile countertop as it seems more substantial.
+We cut the plywood to the same size as the Formica by tracing the outline onto the plywood from the bottom and used wood glue and some screws to attach it.

-I mixed the product according to directions.
-NOTE: Small batches work best otherwise the product dries out too quickly.
+I mixed the product according to the directions.
+NOTE: Small batches work best; otherwise, the product dries out too quickly.

 The next step was the 511 Impregnator.
 This is to seal the concrete so you won’t get water stains and food stains.
 I used three coats (letting them dry well in between applications) that I spread with the sponge applicators.

 And that’s all there is to make a DIY concrete bar top in a weekend!